Medically reviewed by Drugs.com. Last updated on Oct 13, 2020.

 A number of factors can cause the epiglottis to swell — burns from hot liquids, direct injury to your throat and various infections.
 The most common cause of epiglottitis in children in the past was infection with Haemophilus influenzae type b (Hib), the same bacterium that causes pneumonia, meningitis and infections in the bloodstream.
 Epiglottitis can occur at any age.

-Routine Hib vaccination for infants has made epiglottitis rare, but epiglottitis remains a concern.
+Routine Hib vaccination for infants has made epiglottitis rare, but the condition remains a concern.
 If you suspect that you or someone in your family has epiglottitis, seek emergency help immediately.
 Prompt treatment can prevent life-threatening complications.

 Symptoms in children